 - How much you owe on accounts and the types of accounts with balances

-- How much of your revolving credit lines you've used--looking for indications you are over-extended
+- How much of your revolving credit lines you've used—looking for indications you are overextended (this is your credit utilization ratio)

-- Amounts you owe on installment loan accounts vs. their original balances--to make sure you are you paying them down consistently
+- Amounts you owe on installment loan accounts vs. their original balances—to make sure you are paying them down consistently

 - Number of accounts with a balance

 Length of Credit History

 - The total length of time tracked by your credit report

 - Length of time since accounts were opened

 - The time that's passed since the last activity

 Types of Credit